zuozhenggh/learning-library/analytics-library/oas-new/self-service-data-prep/self-service-data-prep.md

      The data quality bar indicates that 5% of the records are null values.

-     You can replace null or missing values by double clicking on 'Missing or Null' and typing in the replacement value.
+     You can replace null or missing values by double-clicking on 'Missing or Null' and typing in the replacement value.

      Double **Click** 'Missing or Null' and type 'Other'